 - Up to now, why did you think it was or wasn’t important to connect with people in your work environment?

 Patience and flexibility are key.
 Cross-cultural effectiveness takes time.
-Developing your own ability to recognize others’ reactions and adapt accordingly will help you be increasing persuasive when working internationally (“Why versus How: The Art of Persuasion in a Multicultural World” in The Culture Map: Breaking through the Invisible Boundaries of Global Business, Meyer, E., 2014)
+Developing your own ability to recognize others’ reactions and adapt accordingly will help you be increasingly persuasive when working internationally (“Why versus How: The Art of Persuasion in a Multicultural World” in The Culture Map: Breaking through the Invisible Boundaries of Global Business, Meyer, E., 2014)

 The correlation between character and relationships